For those who prefer video, this case study is described in the April 19th lecture of our Spring 2017 course.

 A year or so after the popular pieces in question were published, this research was presented in a scholarly article as well.
 In that paper, the authors explain the right-censoring issue and take reasonable steps to deal with it.
 While the statistics in the scholarly paper are not beyond reproach — note the huge number of uncorrected multiple comparisons — the data are strong enough that the basic patterns illustrated in the popular pieces appear to hold.
-From reading this work, I am convinced that musicians do suffer higher rates of mortality than the population at large, and I suspect it likely that causes of mortality indeed differ across musical genres.
+It seems likely that musicians do suffer higher rates of mortality than the population at large, and I suspect it also is likely that causes of mortality indeed differ across musical genres.

 The moral of this story, if there is one, is that the nuances of a study can be lost organically as a study is explained and interpreted and re-explained and reinterpreted, without any nefarious agenda or intent to deceive on anyone's part.
 Through a synergy of sloppy data graphics, careless reporting, excessive hype, muddled thinking, and uncritical use of social media, we end up with misleading meme that reaches orders of magnitude more people than the original scholarly research did.
 We see this as a serious problem and urge actors at every stage — from scholarly authors to data visualization experts to the people hitting "retweet" on twitter — to do their best to prevent this from happening.